EITC makes work pay better

 The EITC works by making work pay better.
 Research shows that children whose families earn the EITC perform better in school, have better health, and earn more as adults.
 The EITC encourages work, reduces reliance on welfare and boosts the Social Security retirement savings for those who need it most.

-In the first two years of California’s EITC, over $2 billion in state and federal tax credits have been put back in the pockets of the lowest income Californians.
+In the first three years of California’s EITC, over $4 billion in state and federal tax credits have been put back in the pockets of the lowest income Californians.
 But we knew California could do more to help working families.
-In response to our calls, texts, and emails, the legislature raised the income eligibility threshold, meaning more working families will now qualify for the EITC.
-The California EITC will also include self-reported freelance income for the first time – work like housekeeping, landscaping, or driving for a ride-sharing company.
-This work, done disproportionately by women and people of color, will now be honored by the California EITC.
+In response to our calls, texts, and emails, the legislature raised the income eligibility threshold and expanded eligibility to include workers age 18-24 and over age 65, meaning more working families now qualify for the EITC.
+The California EITC now also includes self-reported freelance income – work like housekeeping, landscaping, or driving for a ride-sharing company.
+This work, done disproportionately by women and people of color, is now honored by the California EITC.